Pelé: 1956–1962: Early years with Santos and being declared a national treasure

-In 1956, de Brito took Pelé to Santos, an industrial and port city located near São Paulo, to try out for professional club Santos FC, telling the club's directors that the 15-year-old would be "the greatest football player in the world".
+In 1956, Waldemar de Brito took Pelé to Santos, an industrial port city located near São Paulo, to try out for the professional club Santos FC.
+He told the club's directors that the 15-year-old would be "the greatest football player in the world".
 Pelé impressed Santos coach Lula during his trial at the Estádio Vila Belmiro, and he signed a professional contract with the club in June 1956.
 Pelé was highly promoted in the local media as a future superstar.
 He made his senior team debut on 7 September 1956 at the age of 15 against Corinthians de Santo André and had an impressive performance in a 7–1 victory, scoring the first goal in his prolific career during the match.

+Pelé with Santos in October 1962.
+By this time, he was ranked as the best football player in the world.

-When the 1957 season started, Pelé was given a starting place in the first team and, at the age of 16, became the top scorer in the league.
-Ten months after signing professionally, the teenager was called up to the Brazil national team.
-After the 1958 and the 1962 World Cup, wealthy European clubs, such as Real Madrid, Juventus and Manchester United, tried to sign him in vain.
-In 1958, Inter Milan even managed to get him a regular contract, but Angelo Moratti was forced to tear the contract up at the request of Santos's chairman following a revolt by Santos's Brazilian fans.
-Valencia CF also arranged an agreement that would have brought Pelé to the club after the 1958 World Cup, however after his performances at the tournament, Santos declined to let the player leave.
-In 1961 the government of Brazil under President Jânio Quadros declared Pelé an "official national treasure" to prevent him from being transferred out of the country.
+When the 1957 season started, Pelé was given a starting place on the Santos senior team.
+At the age of 16, he became the top scorer in their league, the Campeonato Paulista.
+In 1958, Pelé helped the team win the Campeonato Paulista trophy, his first major title with the team.
+He again finished the season as the league's top scorer, with 58 goals, a record that still stands today.
+A year later, he helped Santos earn their first victory in the Torneio Rio-São Paulo.
+Ten months after signing professionally, Pelé was called up to the Brazil national team.
+After the 1958 World Cup, wealthy European clubs, such as Real Madrid, Juventus and Manchester United, tried to sign him in vain.
+In 1958, Inter Milan managed to get him a contract, but the club's owner Angelo Moratti tore it up at the request of Santos's chairman following a revolt by Santos's fans.
+Valencia CF arranged an agreement that would have brought Pelé to the club after the 1958 World Cup, but after his performances at the tournament, Santos declined to let him leave.

-Pelé won his first major title with Santos in 1958 as the team won the Campeonato Paulista; he would finish the tournament as the top scorer, with 58 goals, a record that still stands today.
-A year later, he would help the team earn their first victory in the Torneio Rio-São Paulo with a 3–0 over Vasco da Gama.
-However, Santos was unable to retain the Paulista title.
-In 1960, Pelé scored 33 goals to help his team regain the Campeonato Paulista trophy but lost out on the Rio-São Paulo tournament after finishing in 8th place.
-In the 1960 season, Pelé scored 47 goals and helped Santos regain the Campeonato Paulista.
-The club went on to win the Taça Brasil that same year, beating Bahia in the finals; Pelé finished as the top scorer of the tournament with nine goals.
-The victory allowed Santos to participate in the Copa Libertadores, the most prestigious club tournament in the Western hemisphere.
+During the 1960 season, Pelé scored 34 goals as Santos regained the Campeonato Paulista trophy.
+During the 1961 season, Pelé scored 47 goals as his team won both the Campeonato Paulista and the Taça Brasil.
+The Taça victory allowed Santos to participate in the Copa Libertadores, the most prestigious club tournament in the Western hemisphere.
+In 1961, the government of Brazil under President Jânio Quadros declared Pelé an "official national treasure" to prevent him from being transferred out of the country.